gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * If the OSCOAP profile of ACE is considered, the joining node and the Group Manager establish an OSCOAP channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
 In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info endpoint.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

-Once the secure channel has been established, the joining node accesses the join resource hosted by the Group Manager, in order to join the associated OSCOAP multicast group.
-In particular, the joining node sends to the Group Manager a POST request targeting the join endpoint and specifying the intended role(s) in the multicast group.
-As defined in {{I-D.tiloca-core-multicast-oscoap}}, the joining node can be registered as multicaster and/or (pure) listener.
+Once the secure channel has been established, the joining node starts the actual join process by accessing the join resource hosted by the Group Manager, in order to join the associated OSCOAP multicast group.
+In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint.
+The request payload specifies the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener {{I-D.tiloca-core-multicast-oscoap}}.

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
-If this yields to a positive response, the Group Manager replies to the joining node with the following pieces of information:
+If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member.
+Then, the Group Manager replies to the joining node including the following pieces of information in the CoAP response payload:

 * An OSCOAP endpoint ID, if the joining node is not configured exclusively as pure listener (Section 3 of {{I-D.tiloca-core-multicast-oscoap}}).
 The Group Manager ensures that each OSCOAP endpoint ID in use is unique within a same multicast group.